Most people see passion and purpose like two peas in a pod.

 So, what’s the learning lesson?

 Not necessarily that purpose is more important than passion.
-In fact, another study led by Jon Jachimowicz found passion to be hugely important when combined with perseverance (aka grit) and leads to significant boost in job performance.
+In fact, another study led by Jon Jachimowicz found passion to be hugely important when combined with perseverance (aka grit) and leads to a significant boost in job performance.

 But back to the combination at hand – passion and purpose.
 The main takeaway is: marrying the two can really make you prosper.